georgia-martinez/ecse373_f23_gcm49_ariac_entry/README.md

 `roslaunch ariac_entry entry.launch`

+When the gazebo window opens, hit the play button at the bottom of the screen to start the simulation.

 ## About the package

 The purpose of this package is to process orders in the ARIAC simulation by: